stephane-rbn/python-vscode-setup/README.md

 <!-- TOC --><a name="3-pylance-official-extension-link"></a>
 ### 3 - Pylance Official extension ([link](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance))
-Developed by Microsoft, Pylance is a language server for Python that gives me a great experience when developing FastAPI projects in VSCode (I don't know why it only has 3 stars on the marketplace...).
+Developed by Microsoft, Pylance is a language server for Python that gives me a great experience when developing FastAPI projects in VS Code (I don't know why it only has 3 stars on the marketplace...).

 [![Pylance extension](img/pylance-vscode-extension.png)](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)